PathoSyn: Imaging-Pathology MRI Synthesis via Disentangled Deviation Diffusion: Experimental Evaluation

 \subsection{Clinical Distributional Consistency}

-Fig.~\ref{visual} qualitatively compares the clinical plausibility of the lesions generated.
-A primary requirement for clinical consistency in neuro-oncology is the adherence to anatomical boundaries and tissue-specific intensity profiles.
-While holistic models like \textit{Brain-LDM} often generate ``low-level" lesions that ignore the underlying textures, PathoSyn: Diff ensures that pathological deviations—such as peritumoral edema—respect the orientation of white matter tracts and the constraints of the ventricular system.
-Preservation of the anatomical substrate during the diffusion process ensures that the synthesized pathology appears physiologically "anchored" rather than superimposed.
+Fig.~\ref{visual} qualitatively compares the clinical plausibility of generated lesions.
+A key requirement in neuro-oncology is respecting anatomical boundaries and tissue-specific intensity profiles.
+Holistic models like \textit{Brain-LDM} often generate ``low-level'' lesions that ignore underlying textures, whereas PathoSyn: Diff ensures that deviations—such as peritumoral edema—follow white matter tracts and ventricular constraints.
+Preserving the anatomical substrate during diffusion makes the synthesized pathology appear physiologically anchored rather than superimposed.